 Chop all the fresh veggies.
-Here, I’ve used fresh, thin-skinned, buttery Yukon potatoes and red potatoes, red bell pepper, green onions with their stalks, and minced garlic (shown here in a tablespoon).
+I used buttery Yukon and red potatoes, sweet red bell pepper, green onions with stalks, and minced garlic.

 Stir in drained leftover cooked veggies and heat until warm.
-In this frittata, I used roasted zucchini and summer squash with green onions and garlic that I had in the fridge.
+I used leftover roasted zucchini and summer squash with green onions and garlic.
+Spread vegetable medley evenly in a lasagna pan.

-Put in oven and bake for 30 minutes.
-Insert knife point into the center to test for doneness.
-If it comes out clean, remove from oven.
+Bake for 30 minutes in a preheated oven.
+Insert the knife tip in the center to test for doneness.
+If it comes out clean, remove the frittata from the oven.
 If not, cook for another 5 minutes and check again.
 Repeat until done.

 Another frittata version: potatoes, kale, green onion, zucchini, and a lone radish

-This was one day’s pickings from the backyard.
-I decided, as a trial, to throw all of it into a frittata along with the dairy ingredients to see if it would work.
-Instead of using leftover vegetables, I tried fresh kale.
+This was one day’s pickings from the garden.
+I decided, as a trial, to throw all of it into the frittata along with dairy ingredients to see if it would work.
+I tried fresh kale.
 It was delicious.